chandan1794/paidyAssignment/README.md

 1. Cron Job: It is to trigger a Scanner process.
 2. Scanner Process: It will scan the source of CSV files as per our frequency.
-As per our assumption let us say it is an hour, then let us assume the Scanner runs at 1200 hrs, then it will scan the filestore from 1100 to 1200 hrs.
+As per our assumption let us say it is an hour, then let us assume the Scanner runs at 1200 hrs, then it will scan the filestore from _Latest last_modified_time_ to 1200 hrs.

-    For some unfortunate reason, the process failed in between, then when we restarts it, it will take the last time where we left scanning, by checking the **file_modified_time** and scan again.
+    For some unfortunate reason, the process failed in between, then when we restart it, it will take the last time when we left scanning, by checking the **file_modified_time** and scan again.

     If the filestore cannot guarantee ordering of files according to their modified time, in